Newman University vs. St. Augustine's College

 Which college is more expensive, Newman University or St. Augustine's College?

-• More students receive financial grant aid at Newman University than Saint Augustines College (99% vs. 94%)
+• The same percent of students receive financial grant aid at Newman University as Saint Augustines College (97% vs. 97%)

 Newman University vs. St. Augustine's College Admissions Difficulty Comparison